qdrant/landing_page/qdrant-landing/content/articles/agentic-rag.md

 All the frameworks have different approaches to building agents, so it's worth experimenting with all of them to see which one fits your needs the best.
 LangGraph and CrewAI are more mature and have more features, while AutoGen and OpenAI Swarm are more lightweight and more experimental.
+However, **none of the existing frameworks solves all the mentioned Information Retrieval problems**, so you might have to build your own tools to fill the gaps.

 ## Building Agentic RAG with Qdrant